Gaby Maimon, Ph.D.

-The lab studies the genetically tractable fruit fly, Drosophila melanogaster, and has pioneered one of the primary approaches it uses.
-The technique involves monitoring or perturbing activity in neuronal circuits in flies as they perform flight or walking behaviors, glued to a tiny platform.
+The group studies the genetically tractable fruit fly, Drosophila, and the lab has pioneered one of the main approaches it uses: monitoring neural activity in flies performing flight or walking behaviors in virtual reality, while glued to a tiny platform.

 Using this platform, the Maimon lab discovered a neural circuit that allows insects to build and update an internal, compass-like sense of orientation.
 This circuit operates even in complete darkness, wherein flies must internally tally how fast they are turning left or right at each moment so as to update their compass sense.

 In more recent work, the lab discovered a neural-circuit for adding mathematical vectors in the fly brain.
 Classical behavioral experiments suggested that insects add vectors to form and update spatial memories, but it was unclear how their tiny brains could implement anything like vector math.
 Understanding vector computation in flies may ultimately inform how the human brain forms spatial memories—e.g., remembering where we parked our car in a parking lot—and what goes awry in Alzheimer’s disease, when forming such memories becomes impaired.

 Beyond spatial memories, the lab is also examining how flies assess the value of a given location for egg-laying in relation to the value of other nearby locations, and how flies predict the likelihood that a salient event will or will not occur in the near future.
 Flies often use vision to guide such behaviors, and the lab recently discovered that flies actively move their retinas under the stable lenses of their compound eyes.
 These retinal movements have dynamics that resemble those of human eye movements, and they allow flies to see the world better than previously appreciated.